 I can’t believe that it’s taken me this long to call Peter out as a #followfriday.
 I’ve known Peter Corbett since I started working in Washington, DC almost 3 years ago and I consider him a great friend.
 Come to think of it, I believe that when I applied for a job at his former company, Blattner Brunner, I received a rejection email from Peter himself.
 What was that about?
 LOL!

 No, but seriously, the first time I met Peter was during a website project I was working on during a bidder’s conference for the RFP I was seeking vendors for.
 He communicated to me by email that his company would be withdrawing from consideration & after I said “No problem”, he hit me with another email inviting me to a web manager roundtable meeting.
 That’s the kind of guy Peter is.
-He’s always looking to connect people together and help make friendships last.
-I’m really thankful that I can turn to Peter for assistance and he’s done remarkably well for himself.
+He’s always looking to connect people and help make friendships last.
+I’m thankful that I can turn to Peter for assistance and he’s done remarkably well for himself.

-He’s also worked with then-DC CTO Vivek Kundra (now President Obama’s Chief Information Officer) to help create Apps for Democracy advocating exploiting public government data to allow developers the opportunity to create their own applications, with the best one winning cash prizes.
-Now he’s apparently the Apps for Democracy “ambassador” to Helsinki trying to recreate the magic?
+He’s also worked with then-DC CTO Vivek Kundra (now President Obama’s Chief Information Officer) to help create Apps for Democracy advocating exploiting public government data to allow developers the opportunity to create their applications, with the best one winning cash prizes.
+Now he’s the Apps for Democracy “ambassador” to Helsinki trying to recreate the magic?

-Along the same time that I met Peter Corbett, I met Ernie Mosteller.
+At the same time that I met Peter Corbett, I met Ernie Mosteller.
 I’ve always enjoyed my conversations with Ernie.
 Granted he’s a graduate of the University of Georgia and I’m a product of the University of Hawaii — our two teams met in the Sugar Bowl 2007 with Ernie’s “Dawgs” beating my alma mater badly — and as a result of the bet we made, I had to buy him BBQ at a nearby restaurant.

-Geoff Livingston.
 What’s there to say about this guy?
-He’s a successful businessman, great photographer, awesome friend, and knows what the hell is going on with public relations and social media.
+He’s a successful businessman, a great photographer, an awesome friend, and knows what the hell is going on with public relations and social media.
 I know I said this before in one of my last #followfriday posts about Geoff, but he’s also the co-author of a phenomenal book called Now Is Gone which I, along with many others think of as THE book to read when you want to start using social media for your public relations efforts.
 It gives you some great insights that you would never have known before.

 Oh, and he’s also a great humanitarian as well.
 I’ve seen Geoff working hard to promote social causes that he so passionately believes in, whether it’s LiveEarth, global warming, etc., he’s your man when talking about using social media for the social good.
 Geoff used to run his own company called Livingston Communications but has since merged with CRT/Tanaka and is the Senior Vice President and also helped found BlogPotomac — the premiere blogger event in the DC Metro area for the past two years.

 Think they’re busy?
 Not quite.
 On top of all this, they also throw a quarterly event called Social Matchbox which is basically like speed dating for geeks (unofficially).
-They also want to connect tech enthusiasts together so you’ll often seen startups demoing their product to the crowds and then people mingling and exchanging business cards.
+They also want to connect tech enthusiasts so you’ll often see startups demoing their products to the crowds and then people mingling and exchanging business cards.
 Now you can say they’re pretty busy, but they are good folks and I’m glad I can call them my friends.

 Shashi loves to joke that I’m the one that made him famous, but I highly doubt that.
 It was during PodCamp DC that I first heard Shashi speak on the topic of Integrating Social Media with Small Businesses.
 I had my laptop open and a webcam and decided to record his talk so that I could upload it and be the “social media” guy and make it viral.
-Well unbeknownst to me and to my pleasant surprise, Shashi found the video and forwarded it to Chris Brogan and apparently that’s how Shashi became famous.
+Well unbeknownst to me and my pleasant surprise, Shashi found the video and forwarded it to Chris Brogan and that’s how Shashi became famous.

-He has a great can do attitude and also has trusted me to write blog posts for his company’s Solutions Are Power blog.
+He has a great can-do attitude and also has trusted me to write blog posts for his company’s Solutions Are Power blog.
 He can be spotted on both sides of the United States or find him causing trouble virtually in the sky on a Virgin America flight.

 One of the most creative people that I follow on Twitter.
 Jesse Thomas is the man responsible for the award-winning and outstanding creative firm JESS3.
 He’s done work on social media widgets, Facebook applications, landing pages, websites, and much more.
 Don’t recognize Jesse’s work?
 Have you heard of the Conversation Prism that Brian Solis always mentions?
 What about the Twitterverse?
 Those illustrations were done by Jesse.
-He’s really great at what he does and people have taken notice.
+He’s great at what he does and people have taken notice.
 Great work!

 I think that one of the many reasons why I’d say follow Leslie Bradshaw is for her work during the presidential election.
 She was the one helping C-SPAN with their social media strategy and, together with Jesse Thomas, put together two distinct but similar microsites to monitor all the social media chatter from most of the major networks.
 This new feature got carried over onto several networks and was probably one of the main pages that you stopped at to make sure you got the public’s response to how the Democratic National Convention & Republican National Conventions were going.
 Leslie is very smart when it comes to marketing, social media, and execution.
-Definitely someone to follow.
+Someone to follow.

 Greg Cangialosi was one of my vendors.
 I used his product and felt his team knew what was going on in the industry.
 I’m sure that you might have used it as well.
-Greg is the guy who started Blue Sky Factory, one of the leader email marketing service providers out there today.
+Greg is the guy who started Blue Sky Factory, one of the leading email marketing service providers out there today.
 He has folks like Chris Brogan using it to distribute his emails along with countless others.

 The man you want when it comes to Facebook news and everything social media-related is Nick O’Neill.
-He’s the owner of SocialTimes.com, which I consider one of the best site that can compete with TechCrunch & Mashable on the latest tech trends and industry news.
+He’s the owner of SocialTimes.com, which I consider one of the best sites that can compete with TechCrunch & Mashable on the latest tech trends and industry news.
 Nick is an entrepreneur.
 He knows how things happen and he’s a great asset to the nation’s capital.

-You want to know more about #FollowFriday and who other people are recommending?
+Do you want to know more about #FollowFriday and who other people are recommending?
 Then check out this great site created by Micah Baldwin.